Last weekend I attended my first ever figure drawing class.

 - Graphite/Carbon Pencils.
 Staedtler Lumograph black Pencils.
 HB, 4B, 8B

-- Wolff’s Carbon Pencils by Royal Soverign, 4B, 6B
+- Wolff’s Carbon Pencils by Royal Sovereign, 4B, 6B

 - Sugar paper